yuanbei/Nars-Wiki/Quick-Start-Guide.md

+***Current page is designed to allow users to quickly set up and start using OpenNARS.***

+There are multiple ways to start OpenNARS: download ready-to-use .jar binary or compile from source

 To be able to compile and run from source code the following is required:
 <br/><br/>
 **1.** Java jdk 1.8 or higher